Skip to content

 Enter my ally, Ayu.

-The first time I met Ayu was when she came to the Singapore office to have a conversation about a potential customer.
-Immediately I was interested in the bid.
+The first time I met Ayu was when she came to the Singapore office to discuss a potential customer.
+Immediately, I was interested in the bid.
 It wasn't the potential business that impressed me; it was Ayu.

-Upon reflection, these are some of the tips I'd recommend to navigate cultural differences in the workplace, particularly when working with bids.
-The first and most important being to find your Ayu!
+Upon reflection, these are some of the tips I'd recommend for navigating cultural differences in the workplace, particularly when working with bids.
+The first and most important is to find your Ayu!

 Tips for working abroad